wp-plugins/wp-ultimate-recipe/readme.txt

 == Changelog ==

+= 0.0.2 =
+* CSS fixes to ensure compatibility with more themes
+* Fixed image source that pointed to an external source

 = 0.0.1 =
 * Very first version of this plugin

 == Upgrade notice ==

+= 0.0.2 =
+Previous version mistakenly pointed to an external image source.

 = 0.0.1 =
 First version, no upgrades needed.